Solving Inverse Problems with Spectral Dynamic Causal Modeling

 measurement = BalloonModel(;name=Symbol("r$(i)₊bm"))

-add_edge!(g, region => measurement; :weight => 1.0)
+add_edge!(g, region => measurement, weight=1.0)

 end

-Instead of a random matrix use the same matrix as is defined in [3]
+Next we define the between-region connectivity matrix and connect regions; we use the same matrix as is defined in [3]

 A_true = [[-0.5 -2 0]; [0.4 -0.5 -0.3]; [0 0.2 -0.5]]